TobiasPSP/doneland_sources/Tools/Software/EspHome/Edit Configuration/Push Button/README.md

 In more conventional *IDEs* like *Arduino IDE* or *platformio*, you would now open the code editor and start manually programming the firmware.

-In *ESPHome*, you are *describing* your hardware details and requirements by as adding lines to the end of your existing *default configuration*.
+In *ESPHome*, you *describe* your hardware details and requirements by as adding lines to the *end* of your existing *default configuration*.

 > [!NOTE]
 > I am assuming you already [provisioned](https://done.land/tools/software/esphome/provisionnewesp) your microcontroller in *ESPHome*.